Sai-Moen/rawaccel/scripting/Docs/Specification.md

 At the same time, Output variable 'y' will be accumulating until the end of the Calculation block, It starts at 1, which means by default the smallest possible script "[]{}" will generate a static curve.
 After the Calculation block it will be returned to the caller of the aforementioned public method.

+There are also optional callbacks:

+Distribution, which controls how the x-values are distributed.
+It has a parameter for the number of points as well.
+Define it by writing `distribution(numpoints)` before a block, where numpoints is the number of LUT points.
+The input variable `x` will behave in a stateful way.
+If this is not implemented, a geometric sequence is used.

 ### Keywords